-There’s a lot of talk nowadays about how to live more sustainably, but what surprises me is how complicated people choose to make this process.
-If you really want to live in a sustainable home and lead a sustainable lifestyle, you need not look too far – just go back to the roots.
+Nowadays, there is a lot of talk about living sustainably, and sometimes people go to great lengths for this purpose.
+It often surprises me just how complicated people choose to make this process when if you really want to live in a sustainable home and lead a sustainable lifestyle, you need not look too far — just go back to the roots.
 Sadly, the world right now is on the brink of a cultural amnesia.
 A language is dying every two weeks, urbanization is taking momentum once more and every nation’s heritage is slowly eroding away.
 One needs only to learn about the Ma’dan to understand what I’m jabbering about.

-The Ma’dan or Marsh Arabs inhabit the marshy area at the junction of the Tigris and Euphrates rivers in Iraq.
-They are a semi-nomadic tribal people with their own distinct culture, whose way of life has changed very little in the past couple thousand years.
-Their whole way of life revolves around the marshes – they live in floating houses made entirely of reeds harvested from the open water and Qasab, a kind of giant grass that looks like bamboo, which can grow as tall as 25 feet (7.6 meters).
+The Ma’dan, or Marsh Arabs, inhabit the marshy area at the junction of the Tigris and Euphrates rivers in Iraq.
+They are a semi-nomadic tribal people with their own distinct culture whose way of life has changed very little in the past couple thousand years.
+Their whole way of life revolves around the marshes — most notably, they traditionally build floating houses made entirely of reeds harvested from the open water and Qasab, a kind of giant grass that looks like bamboo, which can grow as tall as 25 feet (7.6 meters).

 The islands on which the Ma’dan build their elaborate floating houses are called tuhul, and while they might look stable, they aren’t.
 The ground is very soggy and villagers often need to anchor their islands to avoid drifting into a neighbor.

-Ma’dan houses are architectural marvels – all built without any nails, wood or glass.
-It takes as little as three days to build a house, using a method that has remained unchanged for the thousands of years since these people have inhabited the marshes.
+Ma’dan houses are architectural marvels — all built without any nails, wood or glass.
+It can take as little as three days to build a house, using a method that has remained unchanged for thousands of years.

 Houses built of reeds had the additional advantage of being portable.
 In the spring, if the marsh waters rose too high, a five-arched raba could be taken down, moved to higher ground, and re-erected in less than a day.
 With proper care and repair, reed dwellings could last for well over 25 years.

-Almost every village has a guest house or a mudhif.
-In fact, since the Ma’dan follow the traditional Arab code of honor, they welcome all guests as equal.
+Almost every village has a guest house, called a mudhif.
+In fact, since the Ma’dan follow the traditional Arab code of honor, they welcome all guests as equals.
 They provide food and housing without expecting or accepting any payment.
-A host never helps to carry a guest’s belongings out of the house because that would imply that the host wanted the guest to leave.
+A host will never help a guest carry his belongings out of the house because that would imply that the host wanted the guest to leave.
 It’s a rare display of hospitality – one that may have brought their demise.

 In the late 20th century, during Saddam Hussein’s regime, the Ma’dan were persecuted because the government suspected the marshes and their floating reed homes housed dissidents.
 In the past, the same marshes were a place of refuge for escaped slaves and serfs, and abiding the code of hospitality as they do, the Ma’dan could never say no to a stranger in need.